New Beach Patrol HQ & Comfort Station Coming to Baltimore Ave.

 Does the building meet all Rehoboth building codes and zoning requirements including parking?
 Did the city consider and study any alternative sites in the City for the building and new restrooms?
 Did City consider upgrading the existing bathrooms and building the Beach Patrol facilities somewhere else?
 What did the City do to reduce the cost of the building?

-Moondog asked 12 months ago
+Moondog asked about 1 year ago

 This facility actually does not have a zoning designation.
 However, the city's building and licensing department has reviewed the plans and determined that the facility meets city code requirements.